quicwg/multipath/draft-ietf-quic-multipath.md

 is to not send a PATH_RESPONSE in response to the peer's PATH_CHALLENGE.

-### Allocating, Consuming and Retiring Connection IDs {#consume-retire-cid}
+### Allocating, Consuming, and Retiring Connection IDs {#consume-retire-cid}

-Each connection ID is associated with a Path ID.
+With the multipath extension, each connection ID is associated with one path that is idenfied by the Path ID as specified in the Path Identifier field of the MP_NEW_CONNECTION_ID frame {{mp-new-conn-id-frame}}.
-The Path Identifier 0 indicates the initial path of the connection.
+The Path ID 0 indicates the initial path of the connection.
+Respectively, the connection IDs used during the handshake belong to the initial path with Path ID 0.
+The MP_NEW_CONNECTION_ID frame is used to new issue connection IDs for all paths.
-Endpoints SHOULD issue at least one unused connection ID with an unused path identifier.
+Endpoints SHOULD issue at least one connection ID for an unused path identifier to allow new paths to be opened.

-An endpoint maintains a set of connection IDs received from its peer for each path, any of which it can use when sending packets, as specified in {{Section 5.1 of QUIC-TRANSPORT}}.
+Each endpoint maintains the set of connection IDs received from its peer for each path, any of which it can use when sending packets on that path; see also {{Section 5.1 of QUIC-TRANSPORT}}.
-In the multipath extension, each connection ID belongs to one path specified by the Path Identifier field of MP_NEW_CONNECTION_ID frame in {{mp-new-conn-id-frame}}.
-The connection IDs used during the handshake belong to the initial path with Path ID 0.
-Usually, it is desired to provide at least one more connection ID for for all used path and at least one for an unused Path ID, to allow for migration and opening of new paths.
+Usually, it is desired to provide at least one additional connection ID for for all used paths, to allow for migration.

+{{Section 5.1.2. of QUIC-TRANSPORT}} specifies the retirement of connection IDs.
+In order to identify a connection ID correctly when the mulitpath extension is used, endpoints have to use the MP_RETIRE_CONNECTION_ID frame instead of the RETIRE_CONNECTION_ID frame to indicate the respective Path ID together with the connection ID sequence number, at least for all paths with a Path ID other than 0.

-If the client has used all the allocated connection IDs, it is supposed to retire those that are not used anymore, and the server is supposed to provide replacements, as specified in {{Section 5.1.1. of QUIC-TRANSPORT}}.
+If the client has used all the allocated connection IDs for a path, it is supposed to retire those that are not used anymore, and the server is supposed to provide replacements for that path, see {{Section 5.1.2. of QUIC-TRANSPORT}}.
 Sending a MP_RETIRE_CONNECTION_ID frame indicates that the connection ID will not be used anymore.
 If the path is still active, the peer SHOULD replace it with a new connection ID using a MP_NEW_CONNECTION_ID frame.

-Note that Sequeunce Number and Retire Prior To fields correspond to the path with the Path ID that is specified by the Path Identifier field.

-Upon receipt of an increased Retire Prior To field, the peer MUST stop using the corresponding connection IDs of the specified path and retire them with MP_RETIRE_CONNECTION_ID frames before adding the newly provided connection ID to the set of active connection IDs belonging to the specified path.

-Endpoints MUST NOT issue new connection IDs which have Path IDs larger than the Maximum Path Identifier field in MAX_PATHS frames {{max-paths-frame}}.
+Endpoints MUST NOT issue new connection IDs with Path IDs larger than the Maximum Path Identifier field in MAX_PATHS frames {{max-paths-frame}}.
 When an endpoint finds it has not enough available unused path identifiers, it SHOULD send a MAX_PATHS frame to inform the peer that it could use larger active